anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_supported_formats.md

 Anchor supports much of this diversity:

 * 2D/3D rectangular images with arbitrary number of channels and pixel-size, and 8-bit/16-bit color depths (some limited support for other depths).
 This is sufficient to include conventional photography, and many forms of biomedical, geospatial or scientific images.
-* It also has limited support for time-series and other indexed forms of images.
+* Time-series and other indexed forms of images (in a limited way).
-* Certain limited forms of metadata (pixel size, channel names) are supported, but other metadata is not considered.
+* Certain forms of metadata (pixel size, channel names) but not others.
-* It offers other Anchor-specific structures for object-segmentations (pixel subregions, encoded into [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format)) and  geometric shapes (useful for annotations and certain kinds of processing).
+* Anchor-specific data structures for object-segmentations (pixel subregions, encoded into [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format)) and  geometric shapes (useful for shape annotations and certain kinds of processing).

+{% include note.html content="Remember, in all cases, anchor supports **sets** of these image-types, rather than processing only single images." %}

 ### Image file formats